 I was young, strong, and—I thought—invincible until about ten years ago, when I started noticing an obvious decline in my intellectual function, energy, and short-term memory.
-I noticed a shift after a few small, seemingly insignificant head and neck injuries coupled with daily stress from running around between the hospital and my practice.
+I noticed a shift after a few seemingly insignificant head and neck injuries from biking accidents, although one caused a loss of consciousness.
+Those injuries, coupled with daily stress from running around between the hospital and my practice, seemed to compound my memory issues.
 I couldn’t read a one-page article, much less a book.
 I couldn’t remember which patients I saw on a given day and had to constantly write down clues and notes.
-I also developed brain fog and significant fatigue in the afternoon and other symptoms typical of thyroid, adrenal, and gender hormone dysfunction.
+I also developed brain fog and significant fatigue in the afternoon and other symptoms that I recognized as typical of thyroid, adrenal, and gender hormone dysfunction.

 Such cognitive problems don’t run in my family at all: My grandmother lived until 96 and learned English at 86.
 My mother is 87 and still practicing cardiology today.
 I knew something wasn’t right and started looking around for answers.

-I started researching TBI-related brain atrophy, pituitary injury, hypothyroidism, endocrine disrupting chemicals, and neurotoxins.
-I began a journey to heal myself and some of my most difficult patients.
-Within 3 months, my short-term memory was completely recovered and I was on a discovery mission!
-I started reading books & articles and attending seminars that opened my eyes to new ways of practicing medicine: focusing on the root causes and restoring health and vitality.
+I started researching traumatic brain injury-related brain atrophy, pituitary injury, hypothyroidism, endocrine disrupting chemicals, and neurotoxins.
+A full complement of hormone testing revealed that I had thyroid and pituitary damage and significantly low levels of human growth hormone, usually seen in 80-year-olds.
+I began a journey to heal myself as I was healing some of my most difficult patients.
+The amino acid/L-DOPA/acetylcholine blend that helped my auto-immune patient enabled my pituitary function to fully recover.
+For me, the detox process was fairly quick, since I am a longtime vegetarian and eat mainly organic food.
+Within 3 months, my short-term memory was completely recovered, and I was on a discovery mission!
+I started reading books and articles and attending seminars that opened my eyes to new ways of practicing medicine: focusing on the root causes of illness and restoring health and vitality.
 I reconfigured my medical practice to be effective and satisfying in ways that support the very reasons why I entered the practice of medicine in the first place.
 Equally exciting, I discovered the joy of public speaking and putting together clear and fun workshops to share what I was learning and experiencing.